pennupgrade/lessons-learned/Catanks: 2024-2025/Licensing/main.typ

   === Music
   For Catanks, all the music was created by UPGRADE members and placed in the #folder_name_original("Audio") directory.
   === Other Art
+  For other art including 3D models and 2D images, only use UPGRADE made art.

   = Reusing Code <reusing-code>